-- 2 duck breast, skin on and slashed
+- 2 duck breasts, skin on and slashed

 - 3 tbsp maple syrup

 - 1 tbsp chipotle chilli paste (we like Discovery.
 Adjust to taste if you're using a different brand)

 - 160g bag bistro salad